 7. Purple tarot cards

 Plus, the Devil tarot card also has purple elements, such as the female tail chained by shackles, which is a bunch of grapes in the King of Pentacles, indicating that if you are immersed in materialistic desires, the shackles of matter will chain you to the Devil.
 But purple can also sometimes symbolize mystery and spirituality, surrounded by a sense of justice.
-In other more modern tarot cards or custom tarot deck, we can see purple being used extensively.
+In other more modern tarot cards or custom tarot decks, we can see purple being used extensively.

 8. Pink tarot cards